-The Curry Package Manager (CPM) is a tool to distribute and install Curry libraries and manage version dependencies between these libraries.
+The Curry Package Manager (CPM) is a tool to distribute and install Curry libraries and applications and manage version dependencies between them.
 These libraries are organized in packages.
 There is a central index of all these packages which can easily be downloaded by CPM.
 The individual packages are currently not stored in a central server but their source can be anywhere.
 CPM organizes the automatic access to appropriate versions of these packages so that a user does not need to know about these details.

 CPM also supports semantic versioning, i.e., it is able to check whether a new minor version of a package is consistent (w.r.t. its API and behavior) with a previous version of the same package.